ooaklee/ghatd/docs/getting-started/starter-v0-host-application-style.md

 | `NewStandardEmailManager` | `external/emailmanager` | Standard GHATD email templater plus email manager wiring. |
 | `AttachDefaultAuthVerifyRoute` | `external/router` | Default auth verification route registration from backend/frontend base URLs. |

+Starter builds `Services.Reminder` and attaches it to `Services.UserManager` by default, so UMS reminder routes work through `AttachDefaultRoutes`.
+Starter also builds `Services.Streaker` for host-owned handlers or background jobs.
+The host application still owns Mongo migrations for both packages.

 ## Trimmed Example

 The example below is intentionally trimmed.
 It shows where starter/v0 fits in